Derived automorphism groups of K3 surfaces of Picard rank 1: Walls and chambers

 We note the following simple consequence:

 \begin{lemma} If there are three non-isomorphic stable (semi)rigid objects of the same phase, then at most one of them is rigid. \end{lemma}

 \begin{proof} Denote the three objects by $S_1, S_2, S_3$ and their Mukai vectors by $v_i = v(S_i)$.
+The (semi)rigid assumption gives $(v_i,v_i)\le 0$.
 As in the proof of Lemma \ref{obv} we have $(v_i,v_j)\ge 0$ for $i\neq j$.
-We can assume that one of the objects, say $S_1$, is rigid.
+We can assume that one of the objects, say $S_1$, is rigid, so that $(v_1,v_1)< 0$.
 Then by Lemma \ref{z}, we have $(v_1,v_i)>0$ for $i=2,3$ and we conclude that $v_1$ lies in one component, say $\CC^+$, and that $v_2,v_3$ lie in the opposite component, $\CC^-$.
 Suppose now that one of the objects $S_2$ or $S_3$ is also rigid.
 Then we can apply the same argument and conclude that $v_2$ and $v_3$ lie in opposite cones.
 This gives a contradiction. \end{proof}

 This leads to the following useful description of semistable (semi)rigid objects.

 \begin{prop} Suppose that $F$ is a semistable (semi)rigid object.
 Then exactly one of the following holds: \begin{itemize} \item[(a)] $F\isom S^{\oplus k}$ with $S$ a stable spherical object and $k\geq 1$; \item[(b)] $F$ is stable and semirigid; \item[(c)] exactly 2 stable objects $S_1,S_2$ occur as stable factors of $F$, and their Mukai vectors $v(S_i)$ are linearly independent in $\N(X)$. \end{itemize} \end{prop}